galamo/react-103/readme.md

 # EX 1 - 31.7
 1. support theme action in our reducer
 2. theme controlled in setting page, and reflected on home page.

+# Homework
+1. Support useReducer & useContext in the following Task
+2. Audit page
+3. audit page will show what the user did in his application For example
+- User Added <MovieName> to favorite <Time>
+- User Removed <MovieName> from favorite <Time>
+- User search for <MovieName> <Time>
+- User Saved to history <X> movies <Time>

+Real Example:
+- User Added 'Bad Boys' to favorite '7/31/2024, 8:41:07 PM'
+- User Saved to history 20 movies '7/31/2024, 8:50:07 PM'

+4. present all the list of operations in a new Page called Audit page.
+5. add simple text filter by movie name on the audit operations